julied20/ada-2017/Project/README.md

 ## Abstract
 _A 150 word description of the project idea, goals, dataset used.
 What story you would like to tell and why?
 What's the motivation behind your project?_

+Currently, lot of countries on war are ancient colony.
+Some country like Morocco (French ex-colony) who had obtain his independence in a “relative” peace was and are note weakened by wars.
+Conversely Syria (also a french ex-colony) obtain their independence in blood and they have very important politics difficulties since.
+Maybe there is a link between the way how colony obtain their independence and their political stability ?

-We will use the 'UCDP/PRIO Armed Conflict Dataset version 17.1' dataset from [here](http://ucdp.uu.se/downloads/), which covers armed conflict on the period from 1946 to 2016.
-From there, we want to record how the deconolization happened in post-european colonies to answer our problematic: How did the decolonisation affected the stability of the colonised country?
+The problematic of our project is the next : How did the decolonization affected the stability of the colonised country ?
+To do that, we will use the 'UCDP/PRIO Armed Conflict Dataset version 17.1' dataset from [here](http://ucdp.uu.se/downloads/), which covers armed conflict on the period from 1946 to 2016.

+## ---> on peut virer ce passage si on veut respecter plus la limite de mot
-We can first observe how did the deconolization took place, then observe the type of gouvernement that emerged (we could scrap informations from wikipedia to add informations).
-As the dataset looks at a large range of years, the stability of those gouvernements can also be visualized.
+We can first observe how did the decolonization took place, then observe the type of government that emerged (we could scrap informations from wikipedia to add informations).
+As the dataset looks at a large range of years, the stability of those governments can also be visualized.
+## <---

 At the end of the project, a data story will be created.
-Ideally, we would be able to observe on a map the different conflits linked to the decolonization.
+Ideally, we would be able to observe on a map the different conflicts linked to the decolonization.
 Adding interactivity to the map would let the user observe more informations, or just more precise with the conflict visualization on a smaller scale (cities and villages).
 The map could also evolve with the year we observe to add some dynamic to our story.

 ## Research questions